Install An Electric Tongue Jack On Your Camper/Trailer

 That means even the lightest-duty power trailer jack (3,500lbs) can take GTW of up to 23,333 lbs.
 My 31-foot travel trailer has a max GTW of 9,000 which means a 3,500 lbs electric tongue jack is more than enough.

 This method only works on a lighter trailer.
 If you have a heavy-duty work trailer you will have to buy a scale.

 Step 2: Take Weight Off Of The Trailer Tongue Jack

 The next thing you need to do before you start removing things is to get the weight off of the front jack of the trailer.
 Do not use the front stabilizer jacks to do this.

 The easiest way is to hitch it up to your tow vehicle, that way the weight is off and your trailer is secure.

 Another option is to put the weight of the trailer onto some heavy duty jack stands (click to view on Amazon) just make sure you are using wheel chocks so your trailer won’t roll while you’re working on it.

 Removing a jack on an a-frame trailer is easy.
 Just remove the 3 bolts on the mounting plate of the jack.

-Once the old jack is removed just line up the electric jacks mounting plate with holes already in your trailers A-frame.
-Make sure the power jacks electrical housing is facing forward or to the side if the option is available.
+Once the old jack is removed just line up the electric jacks mounting plate with holes already in your trailer’s A-frame.
+Make sure the power jack’s electrical housing is facing forward or to the side if the option is available.